microsoft/go/eng/README.md

 ## Change containment

 Changes specific to the Microsoft build of Go are kept inside the `eng` directory.
-This helps to isolate and easily contribute changes to the canonical Go repository.
+This helps to isolate and easily contribute changes to the upstream Go repository.

 However, there are a few places outside of `eng` that are modified to fit infrastructure requirements:

-* `/*.md` - The Microsoft GitHub organization has standard repository text that needs to be in these files, so the canonical Go repo text is changed.
+* `/*.md` - The Microsoft GitHub organization has standard repository text that needs to be in these files, so the upstream Go repo text is changed.
 * `/.github` - Contains CI configuration.
-GitHub requires files to be at this absolute path, so the files in the canonical Go repo need to be deleted to configure Microsoft's CI.
+GitHub requires files to be at this absolute path, so the files in the upstream Go repo need to be deleted to configure Microsoft's CI.
 * `/global.json` - This is a .NET SDK `global.json` file.
 It contains the
   version of the Arcade SDK that will be used for signing our outputs.
 Arcade